Raghavambalpuram (Sadayarkoil)

 Raghavambalpuram (Sadayarkoil) is a village in the Orathanadu taluk of Thanjavur district, Tamil Nadu, India.
+It is located approximately 15 km away from Thanjavur city, and is connected to the city via the Thanjavur-Mannarkudi highway.
+The Palangulathu Ayyanar and Veninathaswamy temples are located in this area.

 Demographics

 As per the 2001 census, Raghavambalpuram (Sadayarkoil) had a total population of 1627 with 843 males and 824 females.
 The sex ratio was 930.
 The literacy rate was 63.86.